 -

-The standard way to deal with scale hierarchies is the method of factorization.
-Such factorization can be organized into different orders in an expansion parameter
+The standard approach to addressing scale hierarchies is the method of factorization.
+Such factorization can be organized into different orders using an expansion parameter,

-$ \lambda \sim m^2/E^2 $ , where m denotes the low scale of the small masses, while E denotes the high scale of other kinematic invariants.
+$ \lambda \sim m^2/E^2 $ , where m denotes the low scale of the small masses and E denotes the high scale of other kinematic invariants.
 The leading power (LP) corresponds to order$ \lambda^0 $ .
-The factorization formula at the LP has been well-understood [1−10].
-It has been shown in [10] that a massive scattering amplitude in the high energy limit can be factorized into a massless amplitude, a soft function and several collinear functions (one for each external leg).
-Such a factorization formula can be used to predict the structure of the large logarithms of the form$ \ln(m/E) $ at higher orders in perturbation theory, and also allows the resummation of these logarithms to all orders.Given the importance of the factorization approach, it is essential to investigate the behavior of the massive amplitudes at sub-leading powers in λ.
-On one hand, this allows us to learn about the typical size of power corrections, and therefore provides an uncertainty estimate of calculations based on the LP factorization formula.
-On the other hand, once we understand the factorization structure at sub-leading powers, we can extrapolate the high-energy approximations to intermediate energy ranges, and eventually combine them with low-energy approximations based on threshold/soft factorization.
-This will lead to an adequate description of the scattering amplitudes in the whole phase space.
+The factorization formula at the LP is well understood [1−10].
+It has been shown [10] that a massive scattering amplitude in the high-energy limit can be factorized into a massless amplitude, a soft function, and several collinear functions (one for each external leg).
+Such a factorization formula can be used to predict the structure of large logarithms of the form$ \ln(m/E) $ at higher orders in perturbation theory and also allows for the resummation of these logarithms at all orders.Given the importance of the factorization approach, it is essential to investigate the behavior of massive amplitudes at sub-leading powers in λ.
+On the one hand, this allows us to understand the typical size of power corrections and thus provides an uncertainty estimate for calculations based on the LP factorization formula.
+On the other hand, once the factorization structure at sub-leading powers is understood, we can extrapolate high-energy approximations to intermediate energy ranges and eventually combine them with low-energy approximations based on threshold or soft factorization.
+This will lead to an adequate description of scattering amplitudes across the entire phase space.

-During the past years, studies of small-mass factorization at the next-to-leading power (NLP) in λ have emerged in the literature [11−28], either within the framework of soft-collinear effective theory (SCET) [29−35] or based on diagrammatic analysis.
-The analysis of sub-leading soft emissions has been carried out in [12].
-The construction of an easy-to-use helicity operator basis has been studied in [13−15].
-Anomalous dimensions of sub-leading power N-jet operators have been calculated in [17, 19].
-Based on power counting and region analysis, the NLP factorization formula in the small-mass limit has been proposed for the Yukawa theory [18] and for quantum electrodynamics (QED) [22, 27].
-An important ingredient in the QED factorization formula, the NLP jet function, has recently been computed in [28].
-However, the NLP factorization formula has not been generically proven.
+In recent years, studies on small-mass factorization at next-to-leading power (NLP) in λ have emerged in the literature [11−28], either within the framework of soft-collinear effective theory (SCET) [29−35] or based on diagrammatic analysis.
+An analysis of sub-leading soft emissions was presented in [12].
+The construction of an easy-to-use helicity operator basis was studied in [13−15].
+Anomalous dimensions of sub-leading power N-jet operators were calculated in [17, 19].
+Based on power counting and region analysis, an NLP factorization formula in the small-mass limit was proposed for the Yukawa theory [18] and quantum electrodynamics (QED) [22, 27].
+An important ingredient in the QED factorization formula, namely, the NLP jet function, has recently been computed [28].
+However, a general proof of the NLP factorization formula is still lacking.

-An important validation of the factorization formula is to compare its fixed-order expansion with a direct computation of some massive scattering amplitudes or form factors in the small-mass limit.
+An important validation of the factorization formula is to compare its fixed-order expansion with a direct computation of certain massive scattering amplitudes or form factors in the small-mass limit.
 The

-$ e^+e^- $ colliders have been proposed [50−56].
-On these machines, it is important to understand the standard QED processes as precise as possible.
-These processes provide crucial inputs for the calibration of the detectors, and for a better understanding of beam parameters.
-The studies in this work are therefore useful for these applications.The remainder of the paper is organized as follows: we introduce the notation in Section 2, and describe the method to determine independent coefficients in the small-mass expansion in Section 3.
-In Section 4, we demonstrate the solution of the differential equations satisfied by the independent coefficients, and discuss the final results.
-We briefly summarize in Section 5 where an outlook for future works is also described.
+$ e^+e^- $ colliders have been proposed [50−56] as part of future plans for high-energy physics experiments.
+For these machines, it is important to understand standard QED processes as precisely as possible.
+These processes provide crucial inputs for calibrating the detectors and for better understanding beam parameters.
+The analyses presented in this paper are therefore valuable for these applications.The remainder of the paper is organized as follows.
+In Section II, we introduce the notation and describe the method to determine independent coefficients in the small-mass expansion in Section III.
+In Section IV, we demonstrate the solution of the differential equations satisfied by the independent coefficients and discuss the final results.
+Finally, we briefly summarize this study in Section V and provide an outlook for future work.

 -